paulmooreparks/Xfer/README.md

 ## Serialization

 The [serialization/deserialization class](https://github.com/paulmooreparks/Xfer/blob/master/ParksComputing.Xfer.Lang/XferConvert.cs) makes use of the [object model](https://github.com/paulmooreparks/Xfer/tree/master/ParksComputing.Xfer.Lang/Elements) to write object contents out to a stream or read object contents from a stream.
-The class is not yet thread safe, and it is not yet optimized for performance, but it's is already useful for demonstrating XferLang's capabilities.
+The class is thread safe, and it is not yet optimized for performance, but it is already useful for demonstrating XferLang's capabilities.

+### Thread Safety

+`XferConvert`, `XferParser`, and the underlying `Parser` class can be safely used from multiple threads.
+Each thread maintains its own parser instance behind the scenes so concurrent serialization and deserialization operations do not interfere with one another.

 ## XferLang Grammar